gered/views.reagent/examples/todomvc/README.md

     (-main)

+Or more simply, just do:

+    $ lein run

-And a new browser window should open to the app.
+Done either way, a new browser window should open to the app.

-Alternatively, to build and run in one go:
+Alternatively, to build the ClojureScript and run the app all in one go:

     $ lein rundemo